LearnYouSomeComputer/Tools-For-Programming/01-Exploring-Text-Editors.md

 [^shorter-letter]: Well, the `nw` in `-nw` stands for no window, but Emacs takes it much more dramatically.
 [^violent]: Don't ask why Emacs has such violent terms.
 There's no keyboard-related excuse for that one.
 [^css]: CSS is used to specify the design for websites, and it works in Atom, too.
-[^javascript]: JavaScript[^java] is the language of the web.
+[^javascript]: JavaScript is the language of the web.
 It makes web pages interactive!
-[^java]: JavaScript should never, ever be confused with Java.
-They are very different.
 [^rich]: Just don't expect to get rich.
 [^fret]: Please, please don't fret.
 It'll be OK.
 Just keep a-readin', friend.